-(1) The determination of whether a child suspected of having a specific learning disability is a child with a disability must be made by the child's parents and a team of qualified professionals that must include:

-(a) The child's regular teacher; or if the child does not have a regular teacher, a regular classroom teacher qualified to teach a child of his or her age;

-(b) A highly qualified certified special education teacher; and

-(c) A minimum of one other professional qualified to conduct individual diagnostic assessments in the areas of speech and language, academic achievement, intellectual development, or social-emotional development and interpret assessment and intervention data (such as school psychologist, reading teacher, or educational therapist).
-Determination of the required group member should be based on the data being reviewed and the child's individual needs.
+- (1) The determination of whether a child suspected of having a specific learning disability is a child with a disability must be made by the child's parents and a team of qualified professionals that must include: - (a) The child's regular teacher; or if the child does not have a regular teacher, a regular classroom teacher qualified to teach a child of his or her age; - (b) A highly qualified certified special education teacher; and(c) A minimum of one other professional qualified to conduct individual diagnostic assessments in the areas of speech and language, academic achievement, intellectual development, or social-emotional development and interpret assessment and intervention data (such as school psychologist, reading teacher, or educational therapist).
+Determination of the required group member should be based on the data being reviewed and the child's individual needs. - (c) A minimum of one other professional qualified to conduct individual diagnostic assessments in the areas of speech and language, academic achievement, intellectual development, or social-emotional development and interpret assessment and intervention data (such as school psychologist, reading teacher, or educational therapist).
+Determination of the required group member should be based on the data being reviewed and the child's individual needs. - (d) Basic reading skills-ability to use sound/symbol associations to learn phonics in order to comprehend the text;

-(2) Each group member must certify in writing whether the report reflects the member's conclusions.
+- (e) Reading comprehension-ability to understand the meaning of written language based in child's native language; - (2) Each group member must certify in writing whether the report reflects the member's conclusions.
 If it does not reflect the member's conclusion, the group member must submit a separate statement presenting the member's conclusions.